anquanscan/sec-tools/README.md

 [Cluri7](https://github.com/pobyzaarif/Cluri7): penetration testing and security assessment
 [vUte](https://github.com/okno/vUte): VeraCrypt Bruteforcer
 [jenkins-shell](https://github.com/joesmithjaffa/jenkins-shell): Automating Jenkins Hacking using Shodan API
 [Steal-Not-Safe](https://github.com/aleff-github/Steal-Not-Safe): Stealing a computer won't be as easy as it used to be, as long as you have Python and an internet connection.
+[nginx-ultimate-bad-bot-blocker](https://github.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker): Nginx Block Bad Bots, Spam Referrer Blocker, Vulnerability Scanners, User-Agents, Malware, Adware, Ransomware, Malicious Sites, with anti-DDOS, Wordpress Theme Detector Blocking and Fail2Ban Jail for Repeat Offenders